Be Lazy: Use Digital Transformation to connect Customer Pain Points to your Vision

 “This is the 10th time I’ve had to do this.
 Surely we can automate it?”

 - analysing customer queries to discover what wasn’t clear on the website or in the booking process, and providing the information or improving the process.
-I personally looked at about one quarter of customer emails, probably 50,000 over 9 years, to see what was working and what wasn’t.

 - putting the right information on the website at the point of purchase so people didn’t need to ask questions,